ANCPLabOldenburg/megqc_documentation/book/introduction.md

 For this reason, quality control of MEG data is an essential step for ensuring valid and reproducible science (Niso et al., 2022).
 However, the detection and annotation of artifacts in MEG data is commonly performed manually (visual inspection), requires expertise and can be a tedious and time-consuming task, and it's not scalable for big datasets (> 200 subjects).
 Also, as there's not a standardized procedure, it's vulnerable to biases.

 ## MEGqc
 To address this issue, the [ANCP Lab](https://uol.de/en/applied-neurocognitive-psychology) developed MEGqc, a software tool for automated and standardized quality control of MEG recordings.
-By providing a standardized workflow, it helps minimize human bias and facilitates comparisosn between datasets. **MEGqc evaluates the quality of raw data, but it is not an artifact removal tool.**
+By providing a standardized workflow, it helps minimize human bias and facilitates comparison between datasets. **MEGqc evaluates the quality of raw data, but it is not an artifact removal tool.**

+MEGqc can be used via a **command-line interface (CLI)** or a **graphical user interface (GUI)**.
+Each of them have different [installation](./installation) and [usage](./tutorial) methods covered by this documentation.

-MEGqc offers 2 modules:
+### MEGqc has 2 main modules:
 - **Calculation Module:** It gives you machine-readable outputs (JSON files and TSV files) for every subject and selected `metric`.
 There are 6 independent `metrics` that evaluate specific types of artifacts.
 - **Plotting Module:** It generates detailed visual HTML reports for every subject and selected `metric`.

-MEGqc offers a general **summary reports**, which consist of a JSON file for each subject, a TSV file for the group metrics and a PNG plot for the whole dataset.
-The summary reports shows the `Global Quality Index (GQI)`, a single overall estimate of data quality for each subject.
-[Click here if you want to know more about the GQI](./gqi).
+MEGqc generates as well a general **summary reports**, which consist of a JSON file for each subject, a TSV file for the group metrics and a PNG plot for the whole dataset.
+The summary reports shows the `Global Quality Index (GQI)`, a single overall estimate of data quality for each subject [(click here if you want to know more about the GQI)](./gqi).

-MEGqc can be used via a **command-line interface (CLI)** or a **graphical user interface (GUI)**.
-Each of them have different [installation](./installation) and [usage](./tutorial) methods covered by this documentation.

 ## Metrics in MEGqc
 The different calculation modules within MEGqc are called `metrics` and they are used to evaluate specific types of artifacts.
 There are six independent metrics grouped by the source of the noise: